Computers and internet access at Dorset Libraries

 - 1 quick start guide

-In Dorset Libraries, customers are required to agree to the following terms and conditions, before they use a Go Online computer.
+In Dorset Libraries, customers are required to agree to the terms and conditions, before they use a Go Online computer.